eqsgroup/health-check-provider/README.md

 ## Copyright and License

-ostrolucky/health-check-provider is copyright © [Gabriel Ostrolucký](mailto:gabriel.ostrolucky@gmail.com)
+eqs/health-check-provider is copyright © [EQS Group](https://www.eqs.com/)
 and licensed for use under the terms of the
 MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.